OPEC+ meeting delayed as Saudi Arabia and Russia row over oil price collapse - sources

 Oil prices hit an 18-year low on March 30 due to a slump in demand caused by lockdowns to contain the coronavirus outbreak and the failure of OPEC and other producers led by Russia to extend a deal on output curbs that expired on March 31.

-OPEC+ is now working on a deal to cut the production of oil equivalent to about 10% of world supply, or 10 million barrels per day, in what member states expect to be an unprecedented global effort including the United States.
+OPEC+ is working on a deal to cut the production of oil equivalent by about 10% of world supply, or 10 million barrels per day, in what member states expect to be an unprecedented global effort including the United States.

 Washington, however, has yet to make a commitment to join the effort and Russian President Vladimir Putin on Friday put the blame for the collapse in prices on Saudi Arabia - prompting a firm response from Riyadh on Saturday.